mariaarnesson/restaurant_booking_system/README.md

     - Enter region of the app
     - Navigate to the Settings tab.
     - In 'Config Vars' select 'PORT' as a key to and '8000' as a value
+    - In 'Config Vars' select 'DISABLE_COLLECTSTATIC' as a key to and '1' as a value.
     - In 'Config Vars' select 'DATABASE_URL' as a key and select value
     - In 'Config Vars' select 'SECRET_KEY' as a key and select value
     - In 'Config Vars' select 'CLOUDINARY_URL' as a key and select value